sballin/sballin.github.io/about/index.md

 This website
 ------------

-I made this site and the Python script that generates it for fun.
-The script is named Parasite, and you can check it out on [GitHub](https://github.com/sballin).
+I made this site and a Python script that generates it.
+The script is named Parasite, and you can check it out on [GitHub](https://github.com/sballin/sballin.github.io).

 Easter eggs took priority over some of the most basic features.
 Happy hunting!